nauticalist/resume/README.md

 - Engineering management, mentorship, and career growth
 - Company strategy and product vision and management
 - Agile software development with scrum best practices

-* This year, I have Golang and blockchain development with golang in my learning journey.

 ## EXPERIENCE